Pomax/are-we-flying/docs/index.md

 }
 ```

-And now we just tie that into our server class:
+Which we tie that into our server class:

 ```javascript
 ...